 Wherever possible, staff will ensure that a second member of staff is present to witness the physical intervention used.
-After an instance of physical intervention, the child will be immediately taken to the headteacher and the child's parent will be contacted - parents may be asked to collect the child and take them home for the rest of the day.
+After an instance of physical intervention, the child will be immediately taken to the headteacher and the child's parents will be contacted - parents may be asked to collect the child and take them home for the rest of the day.

 Any violent or threatening behaviour will not be tolerated by the school and may result in a fixed-term exclusion in the first instance.
-It is at the discretion of the headteacher as to what behaviour constitutes for an exclusion, in line with the Suspension and Exclusion Policy.
+It is at the discretion of the headteacher as to what behaviour constitutes for an exclusion.